All Collections

 The Contextual Panel allows you to edit a question or change its type.

-After creating your questions, click on the Settings button then on the Question Details section.
-Here you can set the individual question point values as well as the required number of points needed to complete the document.
+To assign points to assessment questions, click Document Settings and under the Question Details section, you can set the individual question point values as well as the required number of points needed to complete the document.

 Feedback: This content block allows you to collect feedback from your Learners through various formats.